jferrl/react-testing-strategies/README.md

 ### Static testing

-Catch typos and type errors as you write the code.
+Catch typos and type errors as you write/transpile the code.

 * Use of TypeScript ([TypeScript](https://www.typescriptlang.org/))

-* Linter (TsLint, ESLint) (pd: tslint is going to be deprecated, but I like it a lot and I don't want to stop using it :sob:)
+* Linter (TSLint, ESLint) (pd: TSLint is going to be deprecated, but I like it a lot and I don't want to stop using it :sob:)

 * Configure your proyect with a good set of linting rules [Linting rules](https://github.com/jferrl/react-testing-strategies/blob/master/tslint.json)